Fidan Aliti: Albania

 On 20 May 2014, Aliti received a call-up from Albania for the friendly matches against Romania, Hungary and San Marino.
 On 31 May 2014, he made his debut with Albania in a friendly match against Romania after coming on as a substitute at 79th minute in place of Ansi Agolli.

 Kosovo

 On 4 November 2016, Aliti decided to represent Kosovo at senior international level and he is the first player that comes from the Preševo Valley.
 On 7 November 2016, he received a call-up from Kosovo for a 2018 FIFA World Cup qualification match against Turkey.
 On 11 June 2017, Aliti made his debut with Kosovo in a 2018 FIFA World Cup qualification match against Turkey after being named in the starting line-up.

+Personal life

+Aliti was born in Switzerland to Albanian parents from Miratovac in the Preševo Valley.